NobuokaYu/js-gallery/README.md

 # DEMO

-You'll learn how the photos line up.The array of photos is based on Facebook.
+You'll understand how Js-gallery arranges your photos.
+The array of photos is based on Facebook. you can generate as many galleries as you like on one page.

 ## ONE
 When you only upload one photo